Vincent-Marie Viénot, Count of Vaublanc: For the First Restoration and against the Hundred Days (1814–1815)

 Maintained as Prefect of Moselle after the First Restoration, he was made an officier of the Legion of Honour on 23 August 1814.
 After the return of Napoleon he kept Metz loyal to Louis XVIII and, with Marshal Oudinot, the military governor of Metz, he attempted to hinder any Bonapartist rallies.
 An ordre d'arrestation, published by Marshal Davout in Le Moniteur Universel, forced him to flee towards Luxembourg, joining Louis XVIII at Ghent.

 It is said that, on meeting the officer assigned to arrest him, he said: "Do not worry about me.
 Better worry about your own self; no-one must see you leaving by the large courtyard", and led him to a side exit before galloping away on his horse.

 On his arrival, he encountered Chateaubriand, who mentions him in his Mémoires d'Outre-tombe: "M. de Vaublanc and M. Capelle joined us.
 The former said he had everything he could possibly need in his portfolio.
 You want Montesquieu? here you go; Bossuet? there you are."
 He submitted to the King, via the Comte d'Artois, several essays on the state of the country, and predicted that His Majesty "would be on his way back to Paris in two months or less."

 After the Second Restoration, in order to thank him for his loyalty Louis XVIII named him State Councillor on the spot, and, on 27 December 1815, Grand Officer of the Legion of Honour.
-In July, he sent him to Marseilles to be Prefect of Bouches-du-Rhône, and to liberate five to six hundred Bonapartist prisoners, a surprising act which was appropriate under the circumstances (Marseilles being under English control, and convulsed by anti-Bonapartist violence).
+In July, he sent him to Marseille to be Prefect of Bouches-du-Rhône, and to liberate five to six hundred Bonapartist prisoners, a surprising act which was appropriate under the circumstances (Marseille being under English control, and convulsed by anti-Bonapartist violence).